okTurtles/shelterprotocol.net-old/src/content/docs/en/opcodes.md

 A real-world usecase for this opcode is in the handling of invites to join a group.
 To see how `OP_KEY_REQUEST` can be used to create a limited quantity of invites (or invites that expire), see [Reference: Invite Keys](invite-keys).

+TODO: add note that it adds keys with KEY_REQUEST_SEEN perms

 - Opcode: `"kr"`

 ```json